bcomnes/bret.io/src/blog/2025/i-love-monorepos/README.md

 The scale of monorepos will often far exceed the performance envelope that the devtools were targeting (small to medium-sized repos).
 JS and TS require dev tooling.
 JS requires a parsing linter to catch well-known but easy-to-miss language hazards.
-TS requires tools to type-check.
+TS requires tools to type-check and build.

 These tools operate fine at a specific range of scale and get extremely slow and crappy beyond that scale.
 Monorepos are an excellent pattern to follow if you want to exceed that scale quickly.